Roam Guide / Montreal, Canada

 “While French is the native language in Montreal, you’ll find that most people speak English.”

-From most major cities you can fly direct.
+From most major cities you can fly direct flights to Montreal.
 We usually fly from Minneapolis to Montreal through Delta.
 If you are a Perks member, you can even find flights for as low as 25,000 miles.

 Rtip: If you’re looking to explore more of the Canada consider staying a few more days and adding Quebec City to your itinerary.
 See our Roam Guide from local expert here.